open-stage/blender-dmx-web/content/docs/Rendering.md

 ### Beam

-BlenderDMX Addon is generating two styles of light output.
-The lense is rendered as an emitter material and the beam is rendered as a spot light.
+BlenderDMX Addon generates two styles of light output.
+The lens is rendered as an emitter material and the beam is rendered as a spot light.

-The default 3D view viewport shading in Blender is Solid, you cannot see neither the emmiter nor the beam:
+The default 3D view viewport shading in Blender is Solid; you cannot see either the emitter or the beam:

 ![Beam](../media/beam001.png)

-In order to see the lense (emitter), you need to enable Material Preview:
+In order to see the lens (emitter), you need to enable Material Preview:

 ![Beam](../media/beam002.png)